 Since U.S. federal law doesn’t explicitly prohibit it, it’s a tentative yes.
 Do check the laws in your state, but generally speaking, it is rarely prosecuted.
 Plus, even if it comes to that, the long arm of the law will reach out for the establishment rather than the player.
 So, it’s quite all right to play online – just use our referrals to the best platforms that are safe and secure.

-Yes, there are as many real money blackjack apps as your gambler’s heart desires!
+Yes, there are as many blackjack apps as your gambler’s heart desires!
 Soon after online gaming took off, casinos and software developers started making smartphone app versions of their products.
 It takes the hassle away from going to a physical casino, or even needing to sit down at a computer.
 You can now play on your phone as much as you like, and we genuinely recommend you try out RTG’s blackjack apps for seamless gameplay.